mariadb-corporation/mariadb-connector-j/documentation/Developers-Guide.md

 # Run local test

 Before any submission :
-Run the test locally : by default, you need to have a MySQL/MariaDB server on localhost:3306 with a database named "test" and a user root without password. so you can run
+Run the test locally : by default, you need to have a MySQL/MariaDB server on localhost:3306 with a database named "testj" and a user root without password. so you can run

     mvn test

 You can change those parameter by adding -DdbUrl parameter. like :

-    mvn test -DdbUrl=jdbc:mariadb://127.0.0.1:3306/test?user=root&password=*****
+    mvn test -DdbUrl=jdbc:mariadb://127.0.0.1:3306/testj?user=root&password=*****

 You can launch a specific test by adding -Dfile